176.238 Notice of discontinuance of compensation.

 Subd.
 9. Service on attorney.
 If the employee has been presently represented by an attorney for the same injury, all notices required by this section shall also be served on the last attorney of record.

 Subd.
 10. Fines; violation.
-An employer who violates requirements set forth in this section or section 176.239 is subject to a fine of up to $1,000 for each violation payable to the commissioner for deposit in the special compensation fund.
+An employer who violates requirements set forth in this section or section 176.239 is subject to a fine of up to $1,000 for each violation payable to the special compensation fund.